kylejlin/dobutsu_shogi_2024/README.md

   we immediately record the parent as a win and set `requiredChildReportCount` to zero.
   There is no need to wait for the other children to report their outcomes because there can be no better outcome than a win in the least number of plies.
-  Assuming that we use a queue instead of a stack to explore nodes and that we enqueue all the terminal nodes first, the first-in-first-out nature guarantees that by the time we dequeue a node with an outcome in `n` plies, all the nodes with outcomes in `m` plies where `m < n` have already been dequeued.
+  Assuming that we use a queue instead of a stack to explore states, and that we enqueue all the terminal states first, the first-in-first-out nature guarantees that by the time we dequeue a states with an outcome in `n` plies, all the states with outcomes in `m` plies where `m < n` have already been dequeued.
-  Thus, if we dequeue such a node, and the node is a loss in `n` plies, we can safely record all non-finalized parents (i.e., every parent with a non-zero `requiredChildReportCount`) as a win in `n + 1` plies, since there cannot be a faster win for that parent.
+  Thus, if we dequeue such a states, and the states is a loss in `n` plies, we can safely record all non-finalized parents (i.e., every parent with a non-zero `requiredChildReportCount`) as a win in `n + 1` plies, since there cannot be a faster win for that parent.